angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 ![commitizen cli](./commitizen.svg)

-WHen adding _ngx-semantic-version_ it will configure _commitizen_ to use the _conventional changelog_ style as well:
+When adding _ngx-semantic-version_ it will configure _commitizen_ to use the _conventional changelog_ style as well:

 ```json
 // package.json